Tia Hälinen

-Tia Jasmin Hälinen (born 18 February 1994) is a Finnish footballer who plays as a midfielder for HJK and the Finland national team.
+Tia Jasmin Hälinen (born 18 February 1994) is a Finnish former footballer who played as a midfielder.

 She previously played for PK-35, Kokkola F10, FC Honka and HJK of the Naisten Liiga.
 She also played in Spain for Santa Teresa CD, and in the Czech Republic for Sparta Prague.

 Club career

+She left her home country in February 2017, signing for Spanish Primera División club Santa Teresa CD.

 In July 2018 Hälinen agreed a transfer from Sparta Prague to Eskilstuna United DFF of the Swedish Damallsvenskan.
-She left her home country in February 2017, signing for Spanish Primera División club Santa Teresa CD.
+She won the league with Sparta Prague.

+On 12 August 2019, Hälinen was announced at HJK.

+On 15 January 2021, Hälinen signed for TiPS.
+In her only season at TiPS, she managed 11 goals and 7 assists.
+At the end of the 2021 season, Hälinen retired to become a runner.

+Coaching career

+On 13 September 2023, Hälinen was appointed the communications manager and junior manager of FC Kirkkonummi.
+She left the club on 15 March 2024.

+On 14 February 2024, Hälinen was appointed assistant coach of NJS.

 International career

+Hälinen was called up to the Finland national team in January 2015.

 Hälinen made her debut for the Finland women's national team on 29 May 2015, in a 2–0 defeat by Norway in Drammen.
 She was a part of Finland's 2013 UEFA Women's Under-19 Championship team, which reached the semi-finals.
 She was also a member of the Finland squad at the 2014 FIFA U-20 Women's World Cup in Canada.

+Hälinen was initially called up to the 2019 Cyprus Women's Cup, but was replaced by Heidi Kollanen due to injury.